 - Energy price inflation at 3% and future cash flow discount rate of 5%

-This scenarios does not match up?
+Does this scenario match up?
 Put your own details into our Advanced Solar and Batteries calculator and determine the ROI for your own circumstances.

 Compare solar and battery quotes online now.

 Solar Battery Storage Payback Results by Australian city

 In our detailed solar battery study we assessed 24 scenarios including examining the different outcomes in each of Australia’s states and territories.
 As described in the graph below, solar batteries are most attractive in Perth and Sydney when comparing the payback periods.